BERTIE FRANCIS TODD 1891–1915

 Admitted to school on 29.4.1895

-Bertie was at school and lived at Fern Leigh, The Harlequin, Radcliffe on Trent with his father William, mother Harriet and nine brothers and sisters: Sabina, age 22, Walter 19, George 17, Percy 15, Albert 13, Dorothy 7, Emma 5, Annie 3 and Arthur 2.
-His father was a railway signalman.
+Age 9 at school and lived at Fern Leigh, The Harlequin, Radcliffe on Trent with his father William, a railway signalman, mother Harriet and nine brothers and sisters: Sabina, age 22, Walter 19, George 17, Percy 15, Albert 13, Dorothy 7, Emma 5, Annie 3 and Arthur 2.
+His father was.
 The house had six rooms.

 Rank: Private, later Lance Sergeant